codr7/gfoo/README.md

 ```

 ### scopes
-Scopes are first class. `new-scope` may be used to create a new, empty scope.
+`new-scope` may be used to create a new, empty scope.

 ```
   new-scope